 Amazon can be your friend, but it can also be your enemy.
 If you have difficulty with Amazon practices or if they add requirements you can’t meet, the business can disappear instantly.
 A survey of Amazon sellers showed their greatest fear was that Amazon could take away their seller privileges.

-Amazon Can Change the Rules
+Amazon Can Change the Rules (And Does)

 Amazon can change the rules at any time.
-The online marketplace has announced, for example, the sellers of small and light items that use FBA (Fulfillment by Amazon) will see cost increases.
+The online marketplace has announced, for example, the sellers of small and light items that use FBA will see cost increases.
 Items larger than 10 ounces or $7 will be converted to standard FB fees.
-They may want to internalize their inventory rather than rely on Amazon.
+That may cut your profit margins significantly.